aspopescu/stop-watch-in-javascript/README.md

 # stop-watch-in-javascript
-Learning javascript using the videos published by Bro Code https://www.youtube.com/watch?v=8Nsb9cjmOVA
+Learning javascript using the videos published by Bro Code on Youtube:

+A cool stopwatch written in JavaScript ⏱️ -> https://www.youtube.com/watch?v=8Nsb9cjmOVA